Garden Word of the Day

 Popular for its crisp, refreshing stalks, celery is a grocery staple in most homes.
 A specific variety of celery, however, is grown for its roots, rather than the stalks.
 This variety is called celeriac.

 Also known as celery knob, celery root, knob celery, and turnip rooted celery, celeriac (Apium graveolens var. rapaceum) tastes like a cross between celery and parsley.
-(That’s because celery is a member of the parsley family!)
+(Celery, parsley, and celeriac are all members of the carrot family.)
 Botanically, celeriac is a biennial, but it is grown as an annual.
 Biennial plants generally live for two years, going to seed in the second year before dying.
 Celeriac is very popular in Europe, stores in the refrigerator for months, and is an excellent addition to soups, stews, salads and purées.

 How to grow celeriac